 Is a Business Loan Agreement Legally Binding?

 Yes, a business loan agreement is a legally binding contract.
-When all of the appropriate information and signatures are included as part of the contract, the court will very likely enforce the agreement.
+When all of the appropriate information and signatures are included in the contract, the court will likely enforce the agreement.
 A well-drafted agreement can help you ensure that the agreement will be enforced.

 What’s the Difference Between a Business Loan Agreement and a Promissory Note?